Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 of directly using an Azure Managed Image for increased reliability, robustness and performance of scale out (i.e., pool allocation with target node counts and resize up) operations with Azure Batch pools.
-These improvements hold even for Shared Image Gallery resource with a replica count of 1.
+These improvements hold even for a Shared Image Gallery resource with a replica count of 1.

 This guide will focus on creating Shared Image Gallery resources for use with Azure Batch and Batch Shipyard.